itsmartinwho/foresight-cdss-mvp/docs/PLASMA_EFFECT.md

 When `window.matchMedia('(prefers-reduced-motion: reduce)')` is **true**:

+1. The initial `useEffect` in `PlasmaBackground` detects this.
-1. Three.js is **not** initialised.
+2. Three.js initialization is **skipped**.
-2. A 2-D canvas context paints a static radial gradient.
+3. A 2-D canvas context paints a static radial gradient onto the single `<canvas id="plasma-bg">`.
-3. The rest of the stack is unchanged.
+4. The rest of the stack is unchanged.

 ---

-## 5  Adding or Editing Pages
+## 5  Implementation Details

-All pages inherit the background stack from `src/app/layout.tsx`.
-The `PlasmaBackground` component now initialises the Three.js scene **only once per browser session** and re-uses that instance across route transitions.
-Avoid adding additional `PlasmaBackground` mounts – the singleton takes care of persistence.
+The `<PlasmaBackground />` component is included once in the root `src/app/layout.tsx`.
+Its core logic resides in a `useEffect` hook that runs only once:

+1. Checks if `globalThis.__plasmaSingleton` already exists.
+If so, does nothing.
+2. Creates the `<canvas id="plasma-bg">` element.
+3. Applies fixed positioning and `z-index: 0` via inline styles.
+4. Prepends the canvas directly to `document.body`.
+5. Checks `prefers-reduced-motion`:
+    *   **If true:** Calls a helper to paint a static gradient onto the canvas.
+    *   **If false:** Initializes the Three.js scene, renderer, shader material, and starts the animation loop.
+6. Stores the canvas element and a `destroy` function in `globalThis.__plasmaSingleton`.
+7. Adds a `beforeunload` event listener (once only) to call the `destroy` function, ensuring cleanup (stopping animation frame, disposing Three.js resources, removing canvas from DOM).

+This approach completely decouples the canvas lifecycle from React component re-renders, solving previous issues with flickering and animation restarts during client-side navigation.

+**UI Transparency:** To ensure the plasma effect is visible, key UI elements above it use transparency:
+*   `GlassHeader` / `GlassSidebar`: Use `.bg-glass`, which has a low background alpha (e.g., `hsla(var(--surface-1) / .08)`).
+*   `<main>` content area: Uses `bg-background/60` for 60% opacity.

-**Do not** add local opaque backgrounds if you want the plasma to show through—keeping backgrounds glassy (`bg-glass`, low-alpha colours, or none) is the contract.
+Avoid adding opaque backgrounds to pages if you want the plasma effect to remain visible.

 ---